Greek FCA Winners' Championship: 1968–1977 winners

 The winners of the single knockout matches that were held as part of the "Amateur Championship" between local FCA champions in the years spanning between the 1967–68 and 1976–77 seasons were promoted to the Beta Ethniki.

 1987–2001 winners

 As of the 1986–87 and until the 2000–01 season the winners of the single knockout matches, contested by local FCA champions, were promoted to the Delta Ethniki.
 Due to the fact that the latter was organized into 4 Groups during these years, it was impossible for all FCA Winners' Champions to earn promotion to the Delta Ethniki.

 2012–2016 winners

-In 2012, the Hellenic Football Federation re-instated the FCA Winners' Championship in order for local champions to earn promotion to the recently re-formatted Gamma Ethniki.
-The Table below presents all FCA Winners' Championship winners, as well as clubs also earning promotion to the Gamma Ethniki as runners-up (where indicated).
+In 2012, the Hellenic Football Federation re-instated the F.C.A.
+Champion Teams Championship in order for local champions to earn promotion to the recently re-formatted Gamma Ethniki.
+The Table below presents all F.C.A.
+Champion Teams Championship winners, as well as clubs also earning promotion to the Gamma Ethniki as runners-up (where indicated).